symblai/symbl-docs/docs/web-sdk/getting_live_transcrips_conversation_intelligence.md

 ---

-This tutorial provides step-by-step instructions on how to receive live transcripts and Conversation Intelligence such as action items, topics, questions, trackers, and more using the Web SDK.
+This tutorial provides step-by-step instructions on how to receive live transcripts and Conversation Intelligence such as Action Items, Topics, Follow Ups, Questions, and Trackers using the Web SDK.

 ### Prerequisites